 Matthew 2:9 states that the star went on before them until it came and stood over the place where the Child was.
 This implies motion, or at least apparent motion, until the star came to hover directly over the location of Christ.
 The magi already knew the city; they had learned from their meeting with Herod that Christ had been born in Bethlehem.
 So it seems that the star led them to the specific house.
 In any event, they arrived and worshipped the Christ, and presented gifts of gold, frankincense, and myrrh.
 It was the custom of the ancient world to present gifts when coming before a king: in particular gifts of gold, and aromatic fragrances such as frankincense and myrrh (see Genesis 43:11; 1 Kings 10:2, Psalm 72:10-15, Isaiah 60:6).

-These gifts also confirm that significant time elapsed between the birth of Christ and the arrival of the magi.
+These gifts also confirm that significant time had elapsed between the birth of Christ and the arrival of the magi.
 Biblical law required Jews to offer a Temple sacrifice for every newborn child.
 They were to offer a lamb and a turtledove (Leviticus 12:6).
 However, the law had a provision for those people too poor to offer a lamb; they could offer two turtledoves instead (Leviticus 12:8).
 Luke 2:24 states that Joseph and Mary sacrificed two turtledoves in obedience to God’s law, indicating that they did not have the financial means to purchase a lamb.
 This indicates that the magi had not yet given them the gold.

 The Nature of the Star

 From the biblical text, we infer that the Christmas star (1) was seen and understood by the magi, but no others, or at least no others are mentioned.
 (2) The magi saw the star on at least two occasions: before meeting with Herod and again after.
 They apparently saw the star when it first rose, and their meeting with Herod occurred less than two years later.
 (3) The star moved or at least appeared to move, going ahead of the magi.
 (4) The star stood over (remained stationary) over the location of Christ, apparently guiding the magi to the correct house.
 This means the object must have revolved along with Earth’s rotation so as to remain directly above Bethlehem.
-(5) The magi recognized this star as signifying the Messiah.
+(5) The magi recognized this star as signifying the Messiah’s birth.
 They referred to it as “His star” (Matthew 2:2).
 Given this information, what celestial phenomenon can account for this remarkable event?

 We should first note that the Greek word translated “star” in Matthew 2:2 is “aster” and has a broader semantic range than our modern astronomical definition of a star.
 When astronomers say “star”, they refer to a spheroid of hydrogen gas powered by sustained nuclear fusion in the core.
 But the ancients would use the word to refer to any point-like light that appeared in the sky.
 For example, planets do not fall under the modern scientific definition of a star, but they do fall under the ancient definition.
 In fact, planets were referred to as “wandering stars” because they slowly move relative to the background stars.
 So the Christmas star need not be a star in the modern technical sense of the word.
 Any luminous point will do, and so we need to consider this in our analysis.